Introduction to Consumer Behavior

 But, there is research coming from other sources that somehow contradicts the claims.
 For example, research from ”InMoment” says, “males and females differ in how they utilize a product page.”

-The research moreover states that “54% of males browse online every couple of days for the purpose of shopping research, compared to 47% of women that do.
+The research moreover states that “54% of males browse online every couple of days for the purpose of shopping research, compared to 47% of women who do.

 Yes, it's a fact.
 Research varies since consumer culture is in constant motion.